Tools Support

 Class 9Miscellaneous hazardous materials (lithium batteries, dry ice, some electronics)Accepted — Most commonly consolidated; typical surcharge 15-30%

-Shipping dangerous goods via LCL requires detailed documentation that must be filed with the consolidator at least 5-7 days before departure.
+Shipping dangerous goods via LCL needs detailed paperwork.
+You must file it with your provider at least 5-7 days before departure.
 Missing or incomplete docs can delay your shipment by weeks.

 Required documents:

-Shipper's Declaration for Dangerous Goods (Form): Formal document signed by shipper, declaring the hazard class, UN number, proper shipping name, packing group, and quantity.
-Template varies by consolidator but follows IMDG (International Maritime Dangerous Goods) format.
+Shipper's Declaration for Dangerous Goods (Form): a formal document signed by the shipper.
+It declares the hazard class, UN number, proper shipping name, packing group, and quantity.
+The template varies by provider.
+But it follows the IMDG (International Maritime Dangerous Goods) format.

-Material Safety Data Sheet (MSDS or SDS): Current (within 5 years) product safety data sheet in English, listing chemical composition, hazards, first aid, handling precautions.
-Must be provided by manufacturer or distributor.
+Material Safety Data Sheet (MSDS or SDS): a current product safety data sheet, within 5 years, in English.
+It lists chemical makeup, hazards, first aid, and handling steps.
+The maker or seller must provide it.

-Packing Certificate: Issued by the packing company confirming that containers, pallets, and packaging meet IMDG standards for the specific DG item.
-Not always required for excepted quantities.
+Packing Certificate: issued by the packing company.
+It confirms that containers, pallets, and packaging meet IMDG standards for the specific DG item.
+Not always needed for excepted quantities.

 Commercial Invoice: Standard invoice listing product description, quantity, unit price, and total value.
 Must match shipper's declaration.

-Packing List: Detailed breakdown of what's in each carton, including part numbers, quantities, and hazard class if mixed SKUs.
+Packing List: a detailed breakdown of what's in each carton.
+This includes part numbers, quantities, and hazard class, if SKUs are mixed.

-Bill of Lading: Issued by consolidator after receiving DG declaration.
+Bill of Lading: issued by the provider after receiving the DG declaration.
 Must bear notation 'DANGEROUS GOODS' and reference hazard class.

 Certificate of Origin: Standard export certificate (if country requires it).

-Insurance Certificate: If you've purchased cargo insurance, provide proof.
-Many insurers exclude DG or limit coverage; verify before booking.
+Insurance Certificate: if you bought cargo insurance, show proof.
+Many insurers exclude DG or limit coverage, so check before booking.

 Packing Requirements for DG in LCL

 DG packing is far stricter than standard LCL packing.
-Consolidators conduct rigorous inspections and can reject improperly packed DG, delaying your shipment.
+Providers run tough inspections.
+They can reject improperly packed DG, which delays your shipment.

 General rules:

-Containers: Must be UN-certified (marked with UN4GX, UN4G, etc. depending on contents).
-Standard commercial cartons are not acceptable.
-Cost is typically $3-$8 per container vs. $1-$2 for standard cartons.
+Containers: must be UN-certified, marked with UN4GX, UN4G, and so on, depending on contents.
+Standard commercial cartons don't work.
+Cost often runs $3-$8 per container, versus $1-$2 for standard cartons.

-Inner packaging: Absorbent material (sand, paper, sawdust) must be inside containers for liquids.
-This prevents leakage if inner container breaches.
-Solid items may not require absorbent material.
+Inner packaging: absorbent material must sit inside containers for liquids.
+This is sand, paper, or sawdust.
+This stops leaks if the inner container breaks.
+Solid items may not need absorbent material.

-Outer packaging: Heavy-duty corrugated or wooden crates, depending on item weight and hazard class.
-Standard cartons are inadequate.
+Outer packaging: use heavy-duty corrugated or wooden crates.
+The choice depends on item weight and hazard class.
+Standard cartons don't cut it.

-Pallet type: Heat-treated (ISPM-15) pallets required, same as non-DG.
-But DG items may require additional reinforcement or dunnage (spacers) between pallets.
+Pallet type: heat-treated (ISPM-15) pallets are required, same as non-DG.
+But DG items may need extra reinforcement or dunnage, or spacers, between pallets.

-Labeling: DG label (diamond-shaped placard with class number) must be on at least 2 sides of the pallet.
-Orange/red Class 3, white Class 5, etc. Consolidator applies label or you must provide pre-printed labels.
+Labeling: the DG label is a diamond-shaped placard with a class number.
+It must sit on at least 2 sides of the pallet.
+Orange or red marks Class 3, white marks Class 5, and so on.
+The provider applies the label, or you must supply pre-printed ones.

-Weight limits: Overweight DG cartons are problematic because handlers may drop them.
-Consolidators often limit DG cartons to 25-30 kg max, vs. 40+ kg for standard cargo.
+Weight limits: overweight DG cartons are risky, since handlers may drop them.
+Providers often cap DG cartons at 25-30 kg, versus 40+ kg for standard cargo.

-Special items: Lithium batteries require 'Lithium battery handling labels' (Class 9 label + 'Black and white striped' label).
-Dry ice requires 'Class 9' label + warning that it's subliming.
-Check consolidator's specific requirements.
+Special items: lithium batteries need 'Lithium battery handling labels.'
+That's a Class 9 label, plus a 'black and white striped' label.
+Dry ice needs a 'Class 9' label plus a warning that it's subliming.
+Check your provider's exact rules.

 Restrictions and Limitations for DG in LCL

-Many consolidators simply do not accept DG, or accept only Class 9 items in small quantities.
-This is a critical constraint.
+Many providers simply don't accept DG.
+Some take only Class 9 items, in small amounts.
+This is a real limit.

-Mid-size consolidators (3-5 departures/month): Accept Class 9 only (lithium batteries, some electronics, dry ice).
-May accept Class 3 (flammable liquids) in small quantities if Packing Group III.
+Mid-size providers run 3-5 sailings a month.
+They accept Class 9 only, like lithium batteries, some electronics, and dry ice.
+They may take Class 3 (flammable liquids) in small amounts, if it's Packing Group III.

-Large consolidators (daily or multiple weekly departures): Accept Classes 3, 8, 9 regularly.
-May have segregated DG consolidations or designated DG pallets within general consolidations.
-Still refuse Classes 1, 2, 4, 5, 6, 7.
+Large providers, with daily or several weekly sailings: accept Classes 3, 8, and 9 often.
+They may run segregated DG batches.
+Or they set aside DG pallets within general ones.
+They still refuse Classes 1, 2, 4, 5, 6, and 7.

 Quantity restrictions:

-Class 9 (lithium batteries, misc.): Up to 5 pallets, depending on consolidator and destination.
+Class 9 (lithium batteries, misc.): Up to 5 pallets, depending on provider and destination.

-Most consolidators require written approval from their ops team before confirming a DG booking.
+Most firms require written approval from their ops team.
+This comes before they confirm a DG booking.
 Standard quote response time is 24-48 hours.

-Vessel restrictions: Some routes (e.g., Asia to US) carry DG regularly; others (e.g., remote island routes) rarely accept DG, if at all.
-Confirm with consolidator if your route supports DG.
+Vessel restrictions: some routes, like Asia to US, carry DG often.
+Others, like remote island routes, rarely accept DG at all.
+Confirm with your provider if your route supports DG.

 Costs: DG Surcharges for LCL